steffanvandepoll/what-2-watch/README.md

 The build is minified and the filenames include the hashes.<br />

 This script is also used by Netflify allowing for continues deployment. - https://what-2-watch.netlify.app/

+## Next steps
+Next steps in the development of this application would be the separation of variables such as colors in a theme.
+Also localisation should be used for al language strings.
+More test cases should be implemented and all actions and interactions should be properly tested.

+For the UI a sidescrolling panel should be implemented so more show's can be displayed.
+This also provides a better experience on mobile views.

+For search an autocomplete functionality could also help the user in finding shows that are Available via the API.